groceryheist/misclassificationmodels/README.md

 ## Our approach

-The function `glm_fixit()` does regression analysis but also corrects for misclassification in proxy using the information in validation data.
+The function `glm_fixit()` does regression analysis but also corrects for misclassification in proxy using the validation data.
 The method is based on the general likelihood modeling framework drawn from Carroll et al. (2006).
-The function is very similar to `glm()` but with two changes:
+The function is very similar to `glm()` but with two
+changes:

 1. The formula interface has been extended with the double-pipe operator to denote proxy variable.
 For example, `x || w` indicates